 The Department of Geography offers an M.S. in applied geography.
-This program provides students with the ability to apply geographic concepts and techniques to many significant challenges faced by society today.
+This program provides students with advanced understanding and the ability to apply geographic concepts and techniques to many significant challenges faced by society today.

 Beyond a small number of required core courses (GEOG 5160, 5190 and 5800), we do not confine our students to a rigid curriculum.
 Students work with their major professor to construct a degree plan emphasizing a particular theme or themes and to determine which courses they should take and when.